 Kevin is regarded within the SPM industry as one of the world’s leading technology and applications experts on the Scanning Probe Microscope.
 Kevin has been involved with the research and development of SPMs since 1987, mostly within Digital Instruments, and then later Veeco Metrology.
 At different points through his 16 year career with DI/Veeco, he managed all of the applications and research for SPM product development.
-Kevin currently serves as Vice President at Photothermal Spectroscopy Corp., and still works for Anasys Instruments, where he has been responsible for the development of the award-winning nano thermal analysis technology and VESTA systems, as well as pioneering applications for Anasys’ patented nanoIR spectroscopy.
+Kevin currently serves as Vice President at Photothermal Spectroscopy Corp.
+He previously worked for Anasys Instruments, where he was responsible for development of the award-winning nano thermal analysis technology and VESTA systems, as well as pioneering applications for Anasys’ patented nanoIR spectroscopy.
 He has a BS in Physics from the University of California, Santa Barbara.

 Chief Technology Officer